 The other case study, Pardis, valued impact.
 Her career as a hard-charging young Harvard professor is intense, but it allows her to tackle a world-changing problem (she’s using sophisticated algorithms to help cure some of the world’s deadliest diseases).

 Regardless of what traits resonate with you, the key word here is “general.”
 You’re not identifying a job or even an industry.
 Instead, you’re identifying a lifestyle.
-Notice that many, many different fields should be able to lead you to this target lifestyle (an idea I elaborate here and here).
+Notice that many, many different fields should be able to lead you to this target lifestyle.

 Step 2: Find a Supporting Job (from Among Many Such Jobs)